MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 :::image type="content" source="../../media/glint/setup/program-summary-edit-intro.png" alt-text="Screenshot of Edit Survey Intro slider window.":::

 In the window that opens you can:
 - Select languages from the **Language** dropdown menu.
-Languages already made available to your organization in General Settings are available here.
+Languages permissioned to your organization in General Settings are available here.
-- Edit **Greeting** - "Hello" is prepopulated, but feel free to customize the greeting in a way that's comfortable to you.
+- Edit **Greeting** - "Hello" is prepopulated, but customize the greeting in a way that's comfortable to you.
-- Edit **Text** - You will see dummy text in the **Text** box.
+- Edit **Text** - You see dummy text in the **Text** box.
   - All of the text in this box can be edited.
   - The blue fields are *not* intended to be populated. **The blue fields are suggested areas for customization.
 To remove or customize the blue text, delete it.**